CUSO Is Excited to Perform New Works!

-The Champaign-Urbana Symphony Orchestra is pleased to announce the selection of two winners of the Overture Composition Competition held in partnership with New Music USA and Music Alive to promote the creation and performance of new music.
-Music Director Stephen Alltop and Music Alive Composer-in-Residence Stacy Garrop adjudicated the competition and have named two winners:
+The Champaign-Urbana Symphony Orchestra is excited to perform the works of two winners of the Overture Composition Competition held in partnership with New Music USA and Music Alive to promote the creation and performance of new music.
+Music Director Stephen Alltop and Music Alive Composer-in-Residence Stacy Garrop adjudicated the competition and named two winners:

 - Roger Zare, age 33, Woodridge, IL, for “Strontium Red”